imvaskel/soteria/README.md

 This should place Soteria into ~/.cargo/bin and you can run it from there.

+Or if you use Nix, Soteria is packaged there.
+There is a NixOS module to enable it under ``security.soteria.enable``.

 ## Usage

 Simply have your desktop run the `soteria` binary to have it register as your authentication agent.
 Once run, anytime an application requests polkit authentication, it should popup and prompt you to authenticate.